-The Complainant argued that two of the three property sales - one at 331/333 Heritage DR SE, and the other at 205 Heritage DR SE are comparable because they are both low-rise multiresidential properties in the same neighbourhood area.
+The Complainant argued that two of the three property sales - one at 331/333 Heritage DR SE, and the other at 205 Heritage DR SE are comparable because they are both low-rise multi-residential properties in the same neighbourhood area.
 The third sale at 79 Castleridge DR NE is located in NE Calgary and removed from the Heritage DR sites.
-He noted that the indicated GIM of each of the three sales suggested to him that the GIM for the subject (and other similar properties) should be 11.00 and not the assessed 12.00.
+He noted that the calculated GIM of each of the three sales suggested to him that the GIM for the subject (and other similar properties) should be 11.00 and not the assessed 12.00.

-The Complainant clarified that in its analysis of the 3 sales on page 11 of C-1, and except for the Castleridge DR property, Altus had used "typical" assessed rents for the assessment class pertaining to each of the "sold properties" instead of the "actual rents in place" for each property. at the time of sale.
+The Complainant clarified that in its analysis of the 3 sales on page 23 of C-1, and except for the Castleridge DR property, Altus had used "typical" assessed rents for the assessment class pertaining to each of the "sold properties" instead of the "actual rents in place" for each property, at the time of sale.

 The Complainant clarified that both he and the City agree with the data presented by the first sale at 331/333 Heritage DR SE.
-On pages 14 and 15 he provided the Altus "Transaction Data Sheets" for the sale.
+On pages 26 and 27 of C-1 he provided the Alberta Data Search (ADS) transaction sheets for the sale.
 However, he acknowledged that there was some disagreement regarding the other two sales in the matrix.
-For example, he noted that the Castleridge DR property was deemed by the City to be "Post Facto" and hence invalid for study in this 2011 assessment cycle.
+For example, he noted that the Castleridge DR NE property was deemed by the City to be "Post Facto" and hence invalid for study in this 2011 assessment cycle.
 Nevertheless, he considered the sale to have merit because it occurred in 2010 which he again described as "the base year".